 Journal compilation © [date] British Ecological Society.

 The cost of colour printing must be met by the author (currently £150 for the first figure, £50 thereafter, exclusive of VAT).
 If no funds are available to cover colour costs, the Journal offers free colour reproduction online (with black-and-white reproduction in print).
-If authors require this, they should write their figure legend to accommodate both versions of the figure, and indicate their colour requirements on the Colour Work Agreement Form which will be made available through Wiley author services after the article has been accepted.
+If authors require this, they should write their figure legend to accommodate both versions of the figure, and indicate their colour requirements on the Colour Work Agreement Form.

 Open access option